 - Passive deposition sampling is achieved through ion exchange resin technology.
 A column of resin beads is affixed to precipitation collectors to capture charged chemical species (ions) in precipitation water.
 Chemical species monitored by ion exchange resin include ammonium (NH4+), nitrate (NO3-), phosphate (PO43-), sulfate (SO42-), and base cations (Ca+, K+, Mg+, Na+).

 Instrumented towers provide continuous measurements of regional meteorological conditions at six TEEM Forest Health Monitoring sites.
-These data are necessary for proper interpretation of air quality and ecological monitoring data and can be downloaded on the Historical Monitoring Data page.
+These data are necessary for proper interpretation of air quality and ecological monitoring data and can be downloaded on each Monitoring Station page.

 Conditional Time Averaged Gradient: